Note: not all fields required to perform search

 Born in Halifax Nova Scotia in 1921, Joseph Quinn is a veteran who is proud of his service.
 He was trained as a medic in Canada, spent some time in Newfoundland, and then was sent over to Korea with a team of men.
 He recalls what it was like when they arrived in Incheon and then when they finally got to the staging camp.
 He describes the injuries he saw as a medic, remembering one specific man who survived thanks to Joseph Quinn's quick thinking.
 Overall, he was able to help a lot of people through his service as a medic.

-Robert James Rose was born in Windsor, Ontario, Canada on October 15, 1929.
+Robert James Rose was born in Windsor, Ontario, Canada, on October 15, 1929.
 After graduating from Leamington High School in 1948, he moved to the United States to pursue a career in professional baseball.
 He returned to Canada as an arm injury ended his baseball career and began working at a factory.
 In October 1951, he joined the Royal Canadian Air Force and trained to become a radio/navigation officer.
 From December 1952 through 1953, he was part of the crew of a Canadair North Star (426 Squadron), responsible for airlifting military personnel and supplies to and from Japan.
-Today, he enjoys talking to school groups and other veterans.
+He shares he enjoys talking to school groups and other veterans.